Hispanic & Latinx Heritage Month

 Special Collections and Archives collects and makes available the records of business dating from the 14th century to the present and the records of the Harvard Business School since its founding in 1908.

-This stock certificate is among the oldest in existence.
+This Spanish stock certificate, Accion de la Real Compa. de Comercio establecida en Barcelona, is among the oldest in existence.
 It was issued in 1758 by the Real Compañía de Comercio de Barcelona, the best known of the Spanish royal trading companies, which had a monopoly on trade with Santo Domingo, Puerto Rico, and Margarita Island, off the Venezuelan coast.

 To learn more about this item, please refer to this Harvard Business Review article: The Art of Commerce.
 Harvard Business Review.
 2014; 92(3): 32-33.